sasabosnic/rgz/ref/tda.md

 requirements from stakeholders down to common frontend development tasks, diagrams and made sure we understood what we were building with follow-ups and validations.
-In that aspect, he shielded us from alot of downwards pressure and provided clarity whenever required, either to other developers or non-engineering groups.
+In that aspect, he shielded us from a lot of downwards pressure and provided clarity whenever required, either to other developers or non-engineering groups.

 Roman is one of the most well-rounded engineers I've known and